ngc7331/docker-compose/README.md

 Ban XunLei, etc. clients from connecting to your qbittorrent.

 In order for the blocker to connect to your qbittorent API, you need to check `Options > Web UI > Web User Interface (Remote control) > Authentication > Bypass Authentication of Clients on Whitelisted IP Subnets` and fill in subnet(CIDR) of your docker network in qbittorent WebUI.
+As alternative, you can also set `QBITTORRENT_USERNAME` and `QBITTORRENT_PASSWORD` in environment variables.